Join our community to connect with fellow joy-choosers!

 When it comes to consequences for sibling fighting, I’m a firm believer that consequences should be purposeful and build their relationship.
 Punishments often reprimand without giving kids the tools they need to learn how to compromise, apologize, and take responsibility.

-This list of consequences will help build the sibling relationship while also teaching them that their choice to fight will not bring blessing.
+This list of consequences will help build the sibling relationship while also teaching them that their choice to fight will not bring blessings.

 5-Minutes of Kindness